Forward-UIUC-2023M/lorenzo-bujalil-openalex-award-data-integration/README.md

 ## Issues and Future Work

-In this section, please list all know issues, limitations, and possible areas for future improvement.
-For example:

 * Author Timeline Generation run time varies between 5-7 minutes, which limits the data matching process
 * Investigate hashing names in order to reduce search time
 * OpenAlex API low rate limit prevents from rapid, consecutive data retrieval when building institution dimension